On the street…best practice

 · Keep an eye out for traffic at all times.

-· Drugs - Place in a plastic bag and give to police.
+· Drugs - Use gloves to place in a plastic bag and give to police.

 · Knives The legal limit on folding knives is a blade of less than 3”.
-If you are handed a knife, then place it in a plastic bag, and give it to the police at the earliest opportunity.
+If you are handed a knife, Use gloves to place it in a plastic bag, and give it to the police at the earliest opportunity.

 · Take care to maintain a sensible distance when dealing with potentially aggressive people.